Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 *"Hun, they get to work with* ***the*** *Allison Buehler.
 Of* ***course*** *they’re geeking out.
 Get used to it."*

-"You don’t geek out over us…" Allison pointed out.
+"You don’t geek out over us..."
+Allison pointed out.

 *"That’s because I know you."* Allison could *hear* Clara’s troll-grin. *"But seriously, it’s fine, they’re professionals!
 Worst-case scenario, they’ll want a selfie.
 You’re a big girl, you can handle that."*

-"Yeah, yeah…"
+"Yeah, yeah..."

 *"So... speak of the Devil, huh?"*

 "Huh?
 Oh."
 Allison mentally rewound.
-"Uh, there was this thing on the news about Hephaestus asteroid mining and it got me thinking about our own safety record with the missing ships… Uh, but that’s… I know the problem wasn’t with the ships," she added.
+"Uh, there was this thing on the news about Hephaestus asteroid mining and it got me thinking about our own safety record with the missing ships...
+Uh, but that’s...
+I know the problem wasn’t with the ships," she added.

 Clara sighed. *"Thanks, I guess?
 But believe me, I’ve lost a lot of sleep wondering if it was, over the years."*